-Have you ever walked into your pantry and wondered “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter.
-The lack of a system in a pantry that is constantly being moved around is so frustrating and what many of my clients encounter all the time.
+Have you ever walked into your pantry and wondered, “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter?
+The lack of a system in a pantry constantly being moved around is frustrating and what many of my clients always encounter.
 Luckily, I made a list of what to keep in your pantry and included some tips for organizing these items for easy access.

 Essential items to keep in an organized pantry